gardener/gardener/docs/development/getting_started_locally.md

 local   Ready    local      local    4m42s   vX.Y.Z-dev    v1.21.1
 ```

-In order to create a first shoot cluster, just run
+In order to create a first shoot cluster, just run:

 ```bash
 kubectl apply -f example/provider-local/shoot.yaml
 ```

-You can wait for the `Shoot` to be ready by running
+You can wait for the `Shoot` to be ready by running:

 ```bash
 kubectl wait --for=condition=apiserveravailable --for=condition=controlplanehealthy --for=condition=observabilitycomponentshealthy --for=condition=everynodeready --for=condition=systemcomponentshealthy shoot local -n garden-local --timeout=10m